Larry Pack: Career

 From 1979 to 1991, Pack worked as a Certified Public Accountant at Herman & Company.
 From 1991 to 2009, he was the co-founder and partner of Pack Lambert & Burdette.
 Since 2009, he has been the CEO of Stonerise, a healthcare company.
 He also worked as secretary of the West Virginia Healthcare Association.
 In 2017, Pack was elected as West Virginia's committeeman to the Republican National Committee.
 Pack was elected to the West Virginia House of Delegates in November 2020 and assumed office on December 1, 2020.

 With Chad Lovejoy, Pack managed a bipartisan workgroup aimed at reducing hunger in West Virginia.

 In 2022, Pack resigned from the House of Delegates to join the Justice administration as a senior advisor.
 In late 2023, Justice appointed him as acting Revenue Secretary.

 In 2023, Pack announced his candidacy for Treasurer of West Virginia after incumbent Treasurer Riley Moore chose to run for Congress.
 Pack won the election unopposed, and was appointed to the position by Governor Jim Justice 10 days early as a result of Moore becoming a U.S. Representative.

 Personal life

 Pack and his wife, Lisa, have six children and two grandchildren.
-Pack and his family are members of Bible Center Church, a non-denominational church in South Charleston, West Virginia.
+Pack and his family are members of Bible Center Church, a non-denominational church in Charleston, West Virginia.
 Pack also sits on the church's elder board.